 What does healthy and unhealthy even mean?
 Below is my rendition:

 - Unhealthy: Doesn’t satisfy the body’s nutrient requirements.
-Has adverse consequences
+Has adverse consequence

 - Healthy: Satisfies the body’s nutrient requirements.
 No adverse consequences.